mjmlab/protocols/gene_complementation_klebsiella.md

 6. Create serial dilutions out to 10^-4, and plate out onto LB-GM plates.
 7. Incubate plates at 42 C for 4 hours, then 37 C for 18 hrs.
 8. Streak out single colonies onto LB-Gm, LB-Carb, and LB-Cam plates.
-     * Look for resistance to Gm, sensitivity to Carb and Km.
+     * Look for resistance to Gm, sensitivity to Carb and Cam.
 9. Screen complementation candidates using PCR.
 10. Freeze successful candidates and send to MIGS for sequencing.